-The Settings menu allows you to switch off audio emulation, and to change the volume.
-On the Siemens SX1, Sendo X and newer Nokia phones you can switch audio emulation to Mono, Stereo ABC or Stereo ACB.
+The Edit->Preferences menu allows you to switch off audio emulation, or switch to Mono, Stereo ABC or Stereo ACB.
 A, B and C refer to the 3 channels of the AY-3-8912 sound chip in the 128K Spectrum models.
 ACB means channel A goes to the left output, channel B to the right output and channel C to both outputs.
 You need to use a stereo headset to hear the audio in stereo.
+Volume is changed using the volume control on the phone status bar.